 I can hear some folks out there thinking, “I think I’m endorphin-deficient.”
 I love hearing people register this claim.
 I used to believe this about myself before I got on drugs like fentanyl.
 Then, after I got on drugs like fentanyl (and morphine, and OxyContin, and whatnot), I used to believe that I’d MADE my body permanently endorphin deficient, so I should just stay on the drugs forever.
 Addiction lizard-brain. … Today I lift weights and cycle 30 miles and play tennis.
 I do all this having been diagnosed with two painful neurological disorders.
-I’m not braggin here, I’m just sayin: I’m NOT endorphin deficient.
+I’m not bragging here, I’m just saying: I’m NOT endorphin deficient.
 If I can get off this stuff, I think anyone can.

 The consequences of going off “too quickly”?—There is no “too quickly,” imo.
 If one is addicted, the only dangers are not quickly enough, or not at all.
 However, if your level of use is high, and you have kids and a job and still want to function during detox (as I did), it might be worth it to slow the detox down.
 I’ve always compared detox to learning how to land a plane.
 Not that I’ve ever landed a plane.
-But I imagined being in the pilot’s seat, and taking direction from the tower (higher power/physician/etc.), and telling the tower I needed either to make a quick-and-dirty landing or a long slow smooth landing.
+But I imagined being in the pilot’s seat, and taking direction from the tower (higher power/physician/recovery community, etc.), and telling the tower I needed either to make a quick-and-dirty landing or a long slow smooth landing.

 You can do either one safely.
 The first takes a lot less time, but it might be a rougher ride.
 The second is much smoother, but there’s more time to worry about whether you’re gonna crash.
 Which is why it’s helpful to get support, not only from a doctor but also from a community of people who have been through similar stuff.